ahmedalroky/IOT-hacking-Roadmap/README.md

 # Hardware hacking Roadmap

 ### To Study :
-  –	study electronics basics
+  >–	 electronics basics
-  –	knowledge about Microcontrollers
+  –	Microcontrollers
   –	Understanding the difference between SOC , microcontroller and microprocessor.
-  –	basics of linux based systems including embedded linux
+  –	the basics of linux based systems including embedded linux
   –	Try to designe your own hardware.
   –	Analyze , review hardware components  and try to understand each part.
   –	understanding protocols : CAN , UART , SPI , I2C , JTAG , 1wire and wiegand.